Scurrlin/Python_DSA/README.md

 * Python

 ## Special Thanks ##
- * State Street for rejecting me from a Python developer position without an interview two days before I finished this course.
-Happy Thanksgiving to you too :blue_heart:
+ * State Street for rejecting me from a Python developer position without an interview two days before I finished this course :blue_heart: